UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Variables and Scoping
 * The examples `sharedhello.c` and `sharedhello.f90` illustrate two further aspects.
 Firstly, that the value of variables inside a function can be different to those outside it, and secondly the number of threads that a function uses can be set.
 * Data within a parallal region is shared by default and all threads can access this data.
-Explicit rules are available for non-default settings.
+* The private (variable) option in the directive it ensures that the variable is private to the thread that is using it.
+See `helloomp2.c` and `helloomp2.f90`
 -- *Slide End* --

 -- *Slide* --